neherlab/covid19_scenarios/README.md

 to finish, then navigate to `http://localhost:3000` in a browser (last 5 version of Chrome or Firefox are supported in dev mode)

-Hit Ctrl+C in the reminal to shutdown.
+Hit Ctrl+C in the terminal to shutdown.

 > ℹ️ Hint: type "rs<Enter>" in terminal to restart the build

 ### Production build

+TODO

 ### Release Build

+TODO

 ### Continuous integration and deployment

+TODO

 ### License